viko-ai/nlp-search-poc/README.md

 # NLP & Elasticsearch powered product search

-**Note:** this README assumes you already checked out and ran the 1.5-es-improved tag version
+**Note:** this README assumes you already followed the instructions in the 1.5-es-improved branch README

 ## Introducing NLP